 - Would a Cane Corso puppy be a suitable pet for your household?

-- And what’s the best food for Cane Corso puppy?
+- And what to feed a Cane Corso puppy?

 First of all, let’s look more closely at this unusual breed.